prisma/prisma/TESTING.md

 They are both running the same tests but with different Node.js version and will need to be successful before merging ("flaky" tests might show up and might be ignored).

+By default, some of the node version/engine/engine protocol combination are tested only during daily builds.
+If you need to run all of them for your PR leave `ci build all` comment on the PR and re-run the workflow.

 ### Publishing an integration version of all the packages

 If a branch name starts with `integration/` like `integration/fix-all-the-things` the [Buildkite `[Release] Prisma TypeScript`](https://buildkite.com/prisma/release-prisma-typescript) pipeline will be triggered.